jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 | 250 - 349  |      High     |
 | 350 - 500  |    Critical   |

-Any risk that is `High` or `Critical` would be addressed immediately.
-Any risk that was `Low` or `Medium` would get scheduled along with the normal backlog.
-Any risk of `Trivial` would get addressed only when there was otherwise free time, if at all.
+Any risk that is rated as `High` or `Critical` is something that needs to be addressed immediately.
+If you are looking at incurring this risk in the future, the cost associated to this risk might not be worth it.

+Any risk that is rated as `Medium` or `Low` is something that can be slightly delayed and prioritized with and against normal work.
+This is not something that should be delayed indefinitely and requires a plan of action that describes when it will be addressed, or at the very least when it will be evaluated again.
+If you are looking into the future, risks of these ratings are not safe bets, but the cost associated with them can be managed.
+Just remember before making the decision to put off quality that will incur these risks that you include a plan for paying them back.

+Any risk that is rated as `Trivial` is as close to a safe bet as you can get.
+These risks are most often delayed indefinitely but include triggers that cause us to reevaluate them.
+If looking to make a decision about the future, if that decision incurs a `Trivial` risk and it provides value quickly, it is almost certainly worth it.

 ## Summary ##